offby1/bridge-server/README.sentry.md

 - transaction
   > A transaction represents a single instance of a service being called to support an operation you want to measure or track, like a page load, page navigation, or asynchronous task.

-It's quite expensive, too, although there's supposedly a way to [self-host](https://develop.sentry.dev/self-hosted/).
+The commercial license is quite expensive, but there's a developer setup which appears to be free forever.

+There's also a way to [self-host](https://develop.sentry.dev/self-hosted/) too; never tried it.